-The legal reserves are regulated by the local Company Law, according to which companies are required to allocate to this reserve not less than 15% of their annual net profit.
+The legal reserves are regulated by the local Company Law, according to which companies are required to allocate to this reserve a percentage of their annual net profit.
 Such allocation is made until the balance of the reserve reaches 1/5 of the Company's stake capital.
 The statutory reserve may be used only for covering losses if the balance does not exceed the above legal minimum; any excess above this amount based on the previous decision of the stakeholders may be distributed for dividends.
-These reserves at 31 December 2011 amount to Denar 5.503 thousand (2010: 5.503 thousand).
+These reserves at 31 December 2013 amount to Denar 5.503 thousand (2012: 5.503 thousand).